 When a deposit is initiated from a bank account with insufficient funds (NSF), it can take up to seven business days for your bank to pull these funds back, making us aware of the transfer was rejected as NSF.

-Since we strive to have all deposits invested within one business day, our policy is to invest funds before they settle.
 For NSFs instances, this can put accounts into negative cash positions.
 If your deposit has been rejected for insufficient funds you'll be receiving an email for us asking whether you'd like to initiate a new deposit to to cover the securities we purchased for you.

 If you did in fact have sufficient funds for this deposit please ensure the following: